 Gary has authored five books: You Can Control Diabetes (1997), Think Like A Pancreas (2004), The Ultimate Guide to Accurate Carb Counting (2007), Get Control of Your Blood Sugar (2009) and Think Like A Pancreas, 2nd edition (2011) as well as dozens of articles for consumer and trade magazines and diabetes websites.
 He speaks at local, national and international conferences on a multitude of topics in diabetes care.

 Gary has received multiple awards for his diabetes education and teaching innovations from the American Diabetes Association and American Association of Diabetes Educators.
-He was honored to be first runner-up for Diabetes Educator of the Year in 2011.
+Most recently, Gary was awarded the AADE's 2014 Diabetes Educator of the Year.

 A devoted husband and father of five, Gary enjoys exercising (especially basketball, bicycling, running and kickboxing) and cheering on his local Philadelphia sports teams.